openharmony/docs/en/device-dev/driver/driver-peripherals-face_auth-des.md

 Facial authentication provides user authentication capabilities in identity authentication scenarios, such as device unlocking, payment, and app logins.
 It uses biometric recognition technologies to identify individuals based on facial characteristics.
 A camera is used to collect images or video streams that contain human faces, and automatically detect, track, and recognize human faces.
 Facial authentication is also called facial recognition or face recognition.
 The figure below shows the architecture of facial authentication.

 The face authentication driver (Face_auth) driver is developed based on the Hardware Driver Foundation (HDF) driver framework.
-It shields hardware differences and provides stable facial authentication capabilities for the user IAM framework (UserIAM) and Face_auth service.
-The facial authentication capabilities include obtaining facial recognition executor list, executor information, and template information by template ID, comparing face image template information of the executor and that of UserIAM, enrolling or deleting face templates, and performing facial authentication.
+It shields hardware differences and provides stable facial authentication capabilities for the user authentication framework (User_auth) and Face_auth service.
+The facial authentication capabilities include obtaining facial recognition executor list, executor information, and template information by template ID, comparing face image template information of the executor and that of User_auth, enrolling or deleting face templates, and performing facial authentication.

 **Figure 1** Facial authentication architecture